Imbolc for the Family

 1. Get your garden ready (physically & spiritually)

-Although it is too early to plant seeds in most of the northern hemisphere, this is an excellent opportunity to plan your garden and begin seeding indoor plant nurseries.
-A fun family activity to do for this is to paint clay pots and channel your intention to your seedling's first home.
+Although it is too early to plant seeds in most of the northern hemisphere, this is an excellent opportunity to plan your garden.
+A fun family activity is paint clay pots and channel your intention to your seedling's first homes.

 2. Charm the plough

 Most of us do not have ploughs anymore, but we have gardens and gardening tools.
 Set your intention for the year ahead on your garden and your tools.
 If you don't have what you need, now is a good time to acquire them.

 3. Chase away lingering Yule spirits

 Pack up your Yule decorations.
 If you haven't done it already, this is your sign.
 Packing up your holiday decorations chases lingering spirits away.
 Do it now before they get bored and start playing tricks on you and your home!

 Symbolically this meal will include offerings to your gods/goddesses.
 The traditional food of the Celts is made of cow dairy.
 Other traditional foods for this time include lamb or cow/bull.
 This offering requires genuine effort and intention.
 Once offered to your deity, the other members of your table can begin enjoying the food.

 5. Hold an offering

 Create a straw or corn husk doll of the goddess Brigid.
 Place it in a basket overnight with meaningful items as offerings.

 6. Light a bonfire and/or candles Fires are lit to symbolize the coming of the light, help chase away the darkness and show gratitude for the warmth your deity is soon to bring.
 7. Meditate and reflect

 Mediation and reflection can be held anywhere.
 You can do this outside with nature, inside, where you can find peace, and even in a herbal milk bath where you can soak in the essence of nature.

 8. Do some spring cleaning and cleansing (literally and spiritual)

 Out with the old and in with the new.
 It is time to purify and renew!